An Interview with Tay Kheng Soon, one of the most prominent architects, planners, and critics of Singapore’s urban development.

 The exhibition "Synthesis of Myanmar Modernity" was officially opened at Goethe-Institut Myanmar in Yangon on 20 November.

 The guided walking tour “Our Modern Spaces as Political Communication” explored lighthouse projects of postcolonial modernism in Jakarta.

 Together with local experts, the project team took a tour exploring contemporary architecture practice in Jakarta on 25 October.

-Prior to the official opening of the “Occupying Modernism” exhibition at Kopi Manyar, the curators organised a panel discussion entitled “Disclosing Our Modern Spaces”.
+Prior to the official opening of the “Occupying Modernism” exhibition at Kopi Manyar, the curators organized a panel discussion entitled “Disclosing Our Modern Spaces”.

-The archive exhibition “Visualization of the national history: From, by and for whom?” formed the research framework for the seminar series “(Re)Producing fear and joy: From, by and for whom?”, which was realised by Grace Samboh at Gudskul.
+The archive exhibition “Visualization of the National History: From, by and for whom?” formed the research framework for the seminar series “(Re)Producing Fear and Joy: From, by and for whom?”, which was created by Grace Samboh at Gudskul.

-The archive exhibition “Visualization of the national history: From, by and for whom?” provides the spatial anchor point of the project to conduct a seminar series with workshops and public talks as well as various excursions.
+The archive exhibition “Visualization of the National History: From, by and for whom?” provides a spatial anchor for the project to conduct a seminar series with workshops and public talks as well as various excursions.

 On 16 October, we had the great honour of welcoming the Ambassador of the German Embassy in Phnom Penh, Mr. Christian Berger, to the SEAM Space Phnom Penh.